-If you have had a crash, do you need new belts or LATCH system parts?
+If you have had a crash, do you need new safety belts or built-in child restraint parts or LATCH system parts?

 After a very minor collision, nothing may be necessary.
-But if the belts were stretched, as they would be if worn during a more severe crash, then you need new parts.
+But if the safety belts or built-in child restraint harness straps were stretched, as they would be if worn during a more severe crash, then you need new parts.

-If the LATCH system was being used during a more severe crash, you may need new LATCH system parts.
+If the LATCH system was being used during a more severe crash, then you may need new LATCH system parts.

-If belts are cut or damaged, replace them.
-Collision damage also may mean you will need to have LATCH system, safety belt or seat parts repaired or replaced.
-New parts and repairs may be necessary even if the belt or LATCH system was not being used at the time of the collision.
+If safety belts or built-in child restraint harness straps are cut or damaged, replace them.
+Collision damage also may mean you will need to have safety belt, built-in child restraint, LATCH system or seat parts repaired or replaced.
+New parts and repairs may be necessary even if the safety belt, built-in child restraint or LATCH system was not being used at the time of the collision.